-As a criminal law attorney, I have often argued whether law enforcement had grounds to search a client’s clothes, home, car or business.
+As a Baltimore criminal defense lawyer, I have often argued whether law enforcement had grounds to search a client’s clothes, home, car or business.
 Under law, police need a warrant to inspect premises, but a recent decision from the Court of Appeals of Maryland explains that officers at a traffic stop didn’t need a warrant to search a car.

 Why?
 Because the officers had enough direct telltale signs at the stop to determine the driver could have been carrying drugs in her car.
 In other words, the officers had probable cause.